scrapy/scrapy/docs/intro/tutorial.rst

 As you can see, our Spider subclasses :class:`~scrapy.Spider` and defines some attributes and methods:

-* :attr:`~scrapy.spiders.Spider.name`: identifies the Spider.
+* :attr:`~scrapy.Spider.name`: identifies the Spider.
 It must be unique within a project, that is, you can't set the same name for different Spiders.

-* :meth:`~scrapy.spiders.Spider.start_requests`: must return an iterable of Requests (you can return a list of requests or write a generator function) which the Spider will begin to crawl from.
+* :meth:`~scrapy.Spider.start_requests`: must return an iterable of Requests (you can return a list of requests or write a generator function) which the Spider will begin to crawl from.
 Subsequent requests will be generated successively from these initial requests.

-* :meth:`~scrapy.spiders.Spider.parse`: a method that will be called to handle the response downloaded for each of the requests made.
+* :meth:`~scrapy.Spider.parse`: a method that will be called to handle the response downloaded for each of the requests made.
 The response parameter is an instance of :class:`~scrapy.http.TextResponse` that holds the page content and has further helpful methods to handle it.

-  The :meth:`~scrapy.spiders.Spider.parse` method usually parses the response, extracting the scraped data as dicts and also finding new URLs to follow and creating new requests (:class:`~scrapy.Request`) from them.
+  The :meth:`~scrapy.Spider.parse` method usually parses the response, extracting the scraped data as dicts and also finding new URLs to follow and creating new requests (:class:`~scrapy.Request`) from them.